lightaprs/LightAPRS-1.0/README.md

 ### 1.Install CH340G Driver

 The CH340 chip is used by a number of Arduino compatible boards (and by LightAPRS) to provide USB connectivity, you may need to install a driver.
-(If you have installed it before for a clone Android board, you don't have to install it again.)
+(If you have installed it before for a clone Arduino board, you don't have to install it again.)

 Don't worry, it's really easy.
 Just download the following driver from sparkfun.com and install it.